hashicorp/terraform-provider-aws/docs/add-a-new-service.md

-## Adding a New AWS Service to the Provider

 AWS frequently launches new services, and Terraform support is frequently desired by the community shortly after launch.
 Depending on the API surface area of the new service, this could be a major undertaking.
 The following steps should be followed to prepare for adding the resources that allow for Terraform management of that service.

 ### Add a Service Client